mpaluchowski/travel.paluchowski.com/content/bali-2016/waterworld/index.md

 The wildlife is _stunning_.
 Colonies of fish, ranging from small ones synchronously swimming in groups of hundreds, colored blue, yellow or orange, to meter-long ones, grey, brown or black-ish fish, gracefully floating in pairs.
 Occasionally there's an eel snaking through irregularities of the corals (our Australian companion took one for a snake and panicked, but of course these are harmless), and if one's particularly lucky, a turtle or small shark (too small to do harm, apparently) may show up.

 Nobody's allowed to touch or interfere with any of the animals, obviously, but just watching them is mesmerizing.
-Beats a visit to the zoo or even the massive [AquaDom at SEA LIFE Berlin](https://www.visitsealife.com/berlin/en/).
+Beats a visit to the zoo or even the massive (AquaDom at SEA LIFE Berlin)[^1].

 So what's the issue?